 A Huguenot carver of French origin, Gideon Saint (1729-99) was the son of Jacques Saint of St Lo and Elizabeth Bosquet.
 He was apprenticed to Jacob Touzey for a premium of £30 in September 1743; for further details of the Tousey family, see John Tousey.
+He was in Princes St, 1759-79, according to rate books.
 He took out insurance as a carver from the Golden Head in Princes St, Leicester Fields, in 1764.
 He married Marie Catherine Paisant at St James Westminster in 1762, and had a son in 1763, and a further five children between 1768 and 1773.
 He took as apprentices Richard Giles for a premium of £10.10s in 1765 and George Swain for £20 In 1766.

 Saint was one of the elders of the French church of Le Carré in Berwick St in 1775, along with Gideon and Isaac Gosset (qv) (Proceedings of the Huguenot Society, vol.9, 1909, pp.123-4).
 He may have retired from business in 1779 (DEFM).
 As Gedeon Saint of 13 Charles Square, Hoxton, he witnessed the will of the Rev. John Carle in 1790.
 In his own will, as a gentleman of Groombridge, Kent, late of Charles Square, dated 21 February and proved 4 May 1799, he made numerous charitable and personal bequests, including to his two sons, John and William.